abayomi1196/react-creditcard-validator/CONTRIBUTING.md

 ### ✅ Tests

-The project uses Jest and Testing Library for testing.
+The project uses Jest for testing.

 You should run tests before you commit, or at least before you open a pull request.
 Pull requests need to pass all checks to be reviewed, so doing it beforehand will save you time.